 Determining when to add flame

 Once the roasting process has started you need to look at when you introduce flame to the green, if at all.
+Sometimes called the soaking stage, and it determines how long the coffee is given to absorb the roasters environmental heat.
 Once again there are factors that determine this:

 - The desired roast profile (when do you want the Maillard reaction to start).